kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 ### 4. Generate bitstream, open hardware manager, and program device

 * Click 'Generate Bitstream'

+* Connect the Nexys 4 DDR board to the computer and switch the power ON

 * Click 'Open Hardware Manager' and click 'Open Target' then 'Auto Connect'